Culture of Italy: Music

 From folk music to classical, music is an intrinsic part of Italian culture.
 Instruments associated with classical music, including the piano and violin, were invented in Italy, and many of the prevailing classical music forms, such as the symphony, concerto, and sonata, can trace their roots back to innovations of 16th- and 17th-century Italian music.

-Music writing began in Italy.
-Therefore, Italian words are used to tell us how music is played.
-Consequently, all countries have adopted technical terms in their Italian form — a demonstration of the crucial role played by Italy, and in particular Florence, in the history of music.
-Italian composers have played a major role in music since the Middle Ages.
-In the 11th century, Guido of Arezzo, an Italian monk, developed a revolutionary system of notation and method of sight-singing.
-The Gregorian chant, troubadour song, and the madrigal were forms in early Italian music.

 Italy's most famous composers include the Renaissance composers Palestrina, Monteverdi and Gesualdo, the Baroque composers Scarlatti, Corelli and Vivaldi, the Classical composers Paisiello, Paganini and Rossini, and the Romantic composers Verdi and Puccini.
 Modern Italian composers such as Berio and Nono proved significant in the development of experimental and electronic music.
 While the classical music tradition still holds strong in Italy, as evidenced by the fame of its innumerable opera houses, such as La Scala of Milan and San Carlo of Naples (the oldest continuously active venue for public opera in the world), and performers such as the pianist Maurizio Pollini and tenor Luciano Pavarotti, Italians have been no less appreciative of their thriving contemporary music scene.

 Italy is widely known for being the birthplace of opera.
 Italian opera was believed to have been founded in the early 17th century, in cities such as Mantua and Venice.
-Later, works and pieces composed by native Italian composers of the 19th and early 20th centuries, such as Rossini, Bellini, Donizetti, Verdi and Puccini, are among the most famous operas ever written and today are performed in opera houses across the world.
-La Scala operahouse in Milan is also renowned as one of the best in the world.
+Later, works and pieces composed by native Italian composers of the 19th and early 20th centuries, such as Rossini, Bellini, Donizetti, Verdi, and Puccini, are among the most famous operas ever written and today are performed in opera houses across the world.
+La Scala opera house in Milan is also renowned as one of the best in the world.
 Famous Italian opera singers include Enrico Caruso and Alessandro Bonci.

 Introduced in the early 1920s, jazz took a particularly strong foothold in Italy, and remained popular despite the xenophobic cultural policies of the Fascist regime.
 Today, the most notable centres of jazz music in Italy include Milan, Rome, and Sicily.
-Later, Italy was at the forefront of the progressive rock and pop movement of the 1970s, with bands like PFM, Banco del Mutuo Soccorso, Le Orme, Goblin, and Pooh.
-The same period saw diversification in the cinema of Italy, and Cinecittà films included complex scores by composers including Ennio Morricone, Armando Trovaioli, Piero Piccioni and Piero Umiliani.
+Later, Italy was at the forefront of the progressive rock and pop movement of the 1970s, with bands such as PFM, Banco del Mutuo Soccorso, Le Orme, Goblin, and Pooh.
+The same period saw diversification in the cinema of Italy, and Cinecittà films included complex scores by composers including Ennio Morricone, Armando Trovaioli, Piero Piccioni, and Piero Umiliani.
 In the early 1980s, the first star to emerge from the Italian hip hop scene was singer Jovanotti.
 Italian metal bands include Rhapsody of Fire, Lacuna Coil, Elvenking, Forgotten Tomb, and Fleshgod Apocalypse.